CodeForBaltimore/Learning-Resources/LearnToComputer/Git.md

 ### [Learn Git Branching](https://learngitbranching.js.org/)

-An online interactive site that teaches you Git commands and also gives you an environment to try Git commands.
+An online interactive site that teaches you Git commands and also gives you an environment to try what you are learning.

 ### [Git Documentation](https://git-scm.com/doc)